 I am a fifth year PhD candidate at Stanford University.
 My research work with Professors Christopher E. D. Chidsey and Robert M. Waymouth at Stanford is focused on developing catalysts made of earth-abundant materials that can convert carbon dioxide (CO2) to useful fuels such as methanol and formic acid using electricity.
 Using renewable forms of electricity for this purpose would in principle generate a carbon-neutral cycle for sequestering anthropogenic CO2 and produce useful fuels at low cost.

-Outside of my time in lab, I am also interested in energy policy, finance and energy access in the developing world.
+Outside of my time in lab, I am interested in energy policy, finance and energy access for the developing world.
 I served as the Vice President of the Stanford Energy Club, one of the largest student-run clubs on campus and the hub for energy related activities covering technology, finance and policy.